-Changing Careers And Using Self-Assessment
+Changing Careers with Self-Assessment

-Differing Types Of Assessments Are Useful
+Differing Types of Useful Assessments

-In my use, an assessment is the interpretation of tests and questionnaires that you complete in order to find your Dream Job.
+An employment or career-change assessment is the interpretation of tests and questionnaires that you complete in order to find your Dream Job.

 - Gathering information and

 - Assessing or evaluating what the information means and how to apply it.